 Directed by James Hill (no slouch himself—the model for Donald Pleasence’ character of ‘Blythe the Forger’ in The Great Escape), co-starring the always stalwart Geoffrey Keen (“Bond!
 What do you think you’re doing?’), and of course—Elsa.

-The film runs 95 minutes, has humor, pathos, wonder and heart.
+The film, written by the once-blacklisted Lester Cole, runs 95 minutes, has humor, pathos, wonder and heart.
 A sequel, the not-exactly Born-again Living Free came out in 1972, with lesser lights Susan Hampshire and Nigel Greene doing line-for-line reprise of scenes from the earlier picture, followed by adventures with Elsa’s cubs after her death.
 It’s pretty weak, apart from fun looks at the cubs—which isn’t really such a terrible thing to spend idle time on.

 I have urged everyone I know until I’m blue in the gills—and will keep at it until I run out gas—go to Africa: see what you can, while it’s there.
 It truly is the Greatest Show on Earth.
 Fix the frickin’ transmission later……